andrasq/node-qibl/README.md

 Changelog
 ---------

-- 1.10.0 - new `difftree`, new `getProp` quicker property getter, concat2 of varargs, new undocumented `reparent`
+- 1.10.0 - new `difftree`, new `getProp` quicker property getter, concat2 of varargs, new `reparent`
 - 1.9.0 - new `startsWith` / `endsWith`, document `str_locate`, new `walktree`
 - 1.8.2 - optimize populate() separately for arrays and buffers, omit empty strings from generated compileVinterpolate code, calibrate microtime longer